Category: WordPress

 What is the difference between native custom fields and ACF?

-Feature | Native Custom Fields | Advanced Custom Fields (ACF) |
+| Feature | Native Custom Fields | Advanced Custom Fields (ACF) |

-Field Types | Text only (single input field) | 30+ field types including images, files, relationships, maps, etc. |
+| Field Types | Text only (single input field) | 30+ field types including images, files, relationships, maps, etc. |

-UI Experience | Basic key-value interface | Comprehensive, intuitive field builder with organized groups |
+| UI Experience | Basic key-value interface | Comprehensive, intuitive field builder with organized groups |

-Display Rules | No built-in conditional logic | Advanced conditional display for fields and field groups |
+| Display Rules | No built-in conditional logic | Advanced conditional display for fields and field groups |

-Development Overhead | Requires custom code for anything beyond basic storage | Provides ready-made solutions for complex field requirements |
+| Development Overhead | Requires custom code for anything beyond basic storage | Ready-made solutions for complex field requirements |

-Content Editor Experience | Technical, non-intuitive for clients | Client-friendly with clear labels and organized fields |
+| Content Editor Experience | Technical, non-intuitive for clients | Client-friendly with clear labels and organized fields |

 How can custom fields improve your WordPress development workflow?

 Custom fields fundamentally transform the WordPress development workflow, enabling more efficient processes and better outcomes for both developers and clients.
-When properly implemented, they create a structured content architecture that benefits every aspect of the development lifecycle.

 For developers, custom fields facilitate: